Shevial/SpringCodeLab/Notaciones de relaciones en JPA.md

 **"One"** se refiere a la categoría

-Cada libro pertenece a UNA categoría

-Muchos libros pueden compartir la misma categoría
+Cada libro pertenece a UNA categoría y muchos libros pueden compartir la misma categoría

 ---